liferoad/df-ml-starter/README.md

 ```
 The final docker image will be pushed to Artifact Registry.
 For this guide,
 we use `tensor_rt.Dockerfile` to demonstrate how to build the container to run the inference on GPUs with TensorRT.
+**Note given the base image issue for TensorRT, only Python 3.8 should be used when running GPUs.**
+You can follow [this doc](https://cloud.google.com/dataflow/docs/guides/using-gpus) to create other GPU containers.

 This runs a Dataflow job with GPUs,
 ```bash